apache/lucenenet/README.md

 dotnet tool install lucene-cli -g --version 4.8.0-beta00012
 ```

+> NOTE: The version of the CLI you install should match the version of Lucene.NET you use.

 Once installed, you can explore the commands and options that are available by entering the command `lucene`.

 [lucene-cli Documentation](https://github.com/apache/lucenenet/blob/master/src/dotnet/tools/lucene-cli/docs/index.md)